Introduction

 Running WRF on EPYC Processors

-WRF can be used for a variety of workloads but is commonly run as a benchmark using data sets Conus 2.5km and Conus 12km.
+WRF supports a variety of workloads, but it is most commonly run as a benchmark using the Conus 2.5 km and Conus 12 km datasets.

-The following example illustrates the running of WRF run Conus 2.5 km benchmark on a dual socket AMD 5th Gen EPYC™ Processor with 256 (128x2) cores.
+The following example illustrates running of WRF Conus 2.5 km benchmark on a dual-socket AMD 5th Gen EPYC™ processor with 256 cores ( 128 cores per socket ).

 #!/bin/bash